matutosi/automater/vignettes/outlook_Microsoft365R.md

 - Copy an excel file (outlook_Microsoft365R.xlsx) to the same directory with outlook_Microsoft365.rsc.
   The excel file including columns below.
+  - "send" (required).
+1: send an email, 0: save an email in drafts.
-  - "to" (required),
+  - "to" (required)
   - "subject" (almost required)
   - "body" (almost required)
   - "cc" (optional)
   - "bcc" (optional)
   - "attachment" (optional): path to files separated with comma (",")
-- Click outlook_Microsoft365.rsc on Windows (outlook_Microsoft365.command on Mac).
+- Click outlook_Microsoft365.rsc.
-- Then a black command windows will be opened and wait a moment.
+- Then a black command window will be opened and wait a moment.
 - At the first time to run outlook_Microsoft365.rsc, browser stars and ask for your ID and password for authorization.
 - Input ID and password, then you will be authorized.
 - After authorization, close browser.